ProLint/prolint2/docs/index.rst

 .. end-badges

-The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts between two references using as input the trajectories of molecular dynamics simulations.
-This release of **ufcc** is done as a concept test covering only the analysis of lipid-protein interactions on the framework of the Canadian Chemistry Conference and Exhibition 2022, but it is thinked to also include other types of interactions in the future (i.e. protein-protein, ligand-protein and ligand-membrane interactions).
+The **Ultra-Fast Contact Calculation (UFCC)** tool calculates the distance-based contacts between two references from molecular dynamics simulations.
+This release of ufcc is done as a concept test covering only the analysis of lipid-protein interactions on the framework of the Canadian Chemistry Conference and Exhibition 2022, but is aimed also to include other types of interactions in the future (i.e. protein-protein, ligand-protein, and ligand-membrane interactions).

 .. ..  figure:: _static/logo.png
 ..     :align: center

 Installation
 ============
-To install **ufcc** we highly recommend to create a new conda environment as follows:
+To install **ufcc** we recommend creating a new conda environment as follows:

 .. code-block:: bash

-   conda create -n ufcc python=3.7 (or hig) conda activate ufcc
+   conda create -n ufcc python=3.7 #(or higher) conda activate ufcc

 Then you can install **ufcc** via pip: